eryk-2612/TermLink/README.md

 # TermLink
 Build using pygame and curses.
 - Needs a "data" folder to operate and at least one json describing the Terminal in the "data" folder.
-  - Use the example.json as a template.
+  - Use the example.json or example_chat.json as a template.
-- UI is hardcoded in german but easy to change.
+- UI language is easy to change manually.

 ## Dependencies
   - pip install windows-curses